aaazezeze1/BeSMART/README.md

 the image back.
 I had a copy of the screenshot and would rather not go through the pain of redoing the project for just renaming one image" - Amaze*

-3. Change the Form names instead of leaving it as Form1, Form2 and so on for better readability and organization.
-4. Find a way to keep the history of the created notes and display it in the data grid view.
+3. Find a way to keep the history of the created notes and display it in the data grid view.
 Once the application is reloaded again, the history or previous txt files created will be gone from the data grid view.

 *The saved txt files can still be found on the users machine where they stored it.
 Only the history disappears upon reload.*

-5. Add an extra music file for the timer notification incase the user runs the app in other OS's.
+4. Add an extra music file for the timer notification incase the user runs the app in other OS's.
-6. Make the UI look more modern.
+5. Make the delete button in the notes app also delete the actual file created.
+The delete button only deletes the notes entry (sort of like a history tab of the created notes) not the note itself so the user has to delete the notes manually.